United Bank of India: Amalgamation

 On 30 March 2009, the Indian government approved the restructuring of United Bank of India.
 The government proposed to invest 2.5 billion rupees in shares by 31 March and another 5.50 billion in the next fiscal year in Tier-I capital instruments.
 The move is part of the Indian government's program to improve the capital base of the state-owned banks.
 UBI gets SEBI approval for Rs 1,000 crore equity issue via QIP On 22 November 2017, United Bank of India (UBI) said it has received SEBI's approval for issue of equity shares worth Rs 1,000 crore by way of institutional placement.

 On 1 April 2020, the bank along with Oriental Bank of Commerce has been merged with Punjab National Bank, making it as the second largest public sector bank in India.

 Controversy over Non-performing Assets (NPAs)

 In February 2014, an RBI-appointed forensic audit by Deloitte found serious lapses in the Non-performing asset detection system of the bank.
 It is yet to be established whether this oversight on the part of the bank was deliberate or unintentional.

-The bank has reported a loss of Rs.
-1,238 crore during Q3 of the 2013-14 fiscal year, resulting in a downgrade of its tier-II bonds by ICRA, an associate of Moody's Investor Service.
+The bank has reported a loss of ₹1,238 crore during Q3 of the 2013-14 fiscal year, resulting in a downgrade of its tier-II bonds by ICRA, an associate of Moody's Investor Service.
 United Bank of India's reported NPA of 10.82% is the highest in percentage among listed banks in India.